trothr/chicory/Supply-Chain.md

 environment, specifically symbolic links.
 While most of the development is done on Linux, Chicory does not favor Linux over other systems.

-All contemporary (as of this writing) computer operating systems have a POSIX interface.
+All contemporary computer operating systems have a POSIX interface.
+For some systems (such as MS Windows), the POSIX-compliant environment is layered on top of a non-POSIX base system.
+For example, Chicory works on CYGWIN and under WSL but does not work on plain Windows or MINGW.
+(Chicory *must* have symbolic links.)

 ## A word about Darwin